 The Idaho Department of Commerce lists food production, advanced manufacturing, technology, energy and aerospace among its key industries for the next several years, which is good news for potential trade school students.
-Programs at career and technical schools in Idaho can prepare you for entry-level jobs in all these fields and more.
+Programs at trade schools in Idaho can prepare you for entry-level jobs in all these fields and more.

 Certain training programs might be extra valuable in specific regions of the state.
 Nearly 40 aerospace companies make their homes in northern Idaho, for example, so airframe mechanics and aspiring pilots should have numerous potential employers to choose from.
 Graduates of registered nurse (RN) programs might want to consider angling their job search toward the urban centers of Coeur D'Alene or Boise, where average wages for RNs were the highest in the state.